 Income from the sale of real estate is treated as passive income of the taxpayer for tax purposes.
 Passive income also includes rental income from real estate, royalty income, interest and income from securities, etc. If a taxpayer earns taxable income in a tax year only from the sale of real estate, he or she is not entitled to reduce the tax base by deducting the non-taxable portions of the tax base, and cannot reduce the tax by the child tax bonus or mortgage interest paid.
 If an individual taxpayer earns only income from the sale of real estate, he or she is not subject to the legal obligation to register with the tax office.

 An essential element in income taxation is determining when the income will be included in the tax base.
-The taxpayer shall include the income from the sale of real estate in the tax base or partial tax base in the relevant tax year in which it is received, regardless of the date of conclusion of the contract of sale or acquisition of ownership rights to the real estate.
+The taxpayer shall include income from the sale of immovable property in the tax base or partial tax base in the relevant tax year in which it is received, irrespective of the date of conclusion of the contract of sale or acquisition of ownership of the immovable property.

 Method and correct determination of the time of acquisition of immovable property